Infineon/mtb-example-psoc6-emwin-oled-freertos/README.md

    project-creator-cli --board-id CY8CKIT-062-BLE --app-id mtb-example-psoc6-emwin-oled-freertos --user-app-name EmwinOledFreeRtos --target-dir "C:/mtb_projects"
    ```

 **Note:** The project-creator-cli tool uses the `git clone` and `make getlibs` commands to fetch the repository and import the required libraries.
-For details, see the "Project creator tools" section of the [ModusToolbox&trade; software user guide](https://www.infineon.com/dgdl/Infineon-ModusToolbox_User_Guide-Software-v02_40-EN.pdf?fileId=8ac78c8c7e7124d1017e9149bd391590) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mtb_user_guide.pdf*).
+For details, see the "Project creator tools" section of the [ModusToolbox&trade; software user guide](https://www.infineon.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mtb_user_guide.pdf*).

 To work with a different supported kit later, use the [Library Manager](https://www.infineon.com/ModusToolboxLibraryManager) to choose the BSP for the supported kit.
-You can invoke the Library Manager GUI tool from the terminal using `make modlibs` command or use the Library Manager CLI tool "library-manager-cli" to change the BSP.
+You can invoke the Library Manager GUI tool from the terminal using `make library-manager` command or use the Library Manager CLI tool "library-manager-cli" to change the BSP.

 The "library-manager-cli" tool has the following arguments: